unrealwork/atsd-use-cases/research/fitness-index/README.md

-However, one metric alone is never enough to make meaningful conclusions, and with National Institutes of Health [figures](https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity) that estimate two-thirds of Americans are classifiable as overweight, a more comprehensive understanding of public health is clearly needed if the nation is going to make meaningful strides towards a future that sees the resolution of the problem that is America's ever-growing waistline.
+However, one metric alone is never enough to make meaningful conclusions, and with National Institutes of Health [figures](https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity) that estimate two-thirds of Americans are classifiable as overweight, a more comprehensive understanding of public health is clearly needed if the nation is going to make meaningful strides towards a future that sees the resolution of the problem that is the ever-growing American waistline.

 ## Methodology